nestorrente/true-json/README.md

 ## What's TrueJSON?

-TrueJSON is a library for serializing and deserializing complex types to JSON in JavaScript and TypeScript.
-It allows you to recover your dates, sets, maps, and other data types when deserializing JSON.
+TrueJSON is a JSON serialization and deserialization library for JavaScript and TypeScript.
+It helps with the serialization and deserialization of complex types such as `Date`, `Set`, `Map`, and many others.

 ### What's wrong with `JSON.stringify()` and `JSON.parse()`?